 I saw one very promising demonstration at the Microsoft PDC 2005 conference – one that broke a conceptual barrier.
 Don Box and Dharma Shukla showed Windows Workflow Foundation (WWF) acting as an agent for some Indigo (a post-Whidbey version) services.
 Indigo-tagged components were dragged into workflow design surface that in turn represented a specific service action.
 Voila!
 The service description was inferred from the message “needs” of the application components.

-canonical) SOA stack means that the agent describes the services.
+This is significant because loose coupling between application components and the agent layer of the (canonical) SOA stack means that the agent describes the services.
 Only the agent knows the complete content of the message.
 Only the agent knows how to distribute message parts to components.

 The other thing I liked was that – for once – the metadata behind WWF wasn’t just source code behind a code generator.
 Microsoft likes to write tools that spit out reams of partial classes like shot from a Holland & Holland (and about as constructively).
 Maybe Microsoft feels that OO coupling and static types is how us minions want to develop systems.
 A more cynical explanation is that nothing sells an idea – at least internally – like good support for IntelliSense.
 But I digress.